clay973/go-ethereum-wiki/Mining.md

 '34698870000000'
 ```

-In order to spend your earnings [on gas to transact](https://github.com/ethereum/go-ethereum/wiki/Contracts-and-Transactions), you will need to have this account unlocked.
+In order to spend your earnings you will need to have this account unlocked.

 ```
 > personal.unlockAccount(eth.coinbase)